PEXANE2/azure-docs.tr-tr/articles/vs-azure-tools-storage-explorer-relnotes.md

     ```

-### <a name="version-0812-and-0811-and-0810"></a>Sürüm 0.8.12 ve 0.8.11 ve 0.8.10
+### <a name="version-0812-and-0811-and-0810"></a>Version 0.8.12 and 0.8.11 and 0.8.10
 04/07/2017

 #### <a name="new"></a>Yeni

-* Güncelleştirme bildiriminden bir güncelleştirme yüklediğinizde, Depolama Gezgini otomatik olarak kapatılacak
+* Storage Explorer will now automatically close when you install an update from the update notification
-* Yerinde hızlı erişim sık erişilen kaynaklarınızla çalışmak için iyileştirilmiş bir deneyim sağlar.
+* In-place quick access provides an enhanced experience for working with your frequently accessed resources
-* Blob kapsayıcı Düzenleyicisi'nde kiralanmış blob ait hangi sanal makine artık görebilirsiniz
+* In the Blob Container editor, you can now see which virtual machine a leased blob belongs to
-* Artık sol tarafta Panel'i Daralt
+* You can now collapse the left side panel
-* Bulma indirme ile aynı zamanda artık çalışır.
+* Discovery now runs at the same time as download
-* İstatistikleri, kaynak ya da seçimi boyutunu görmek için Blob kapsayıcısını, dosya paylaşımı ve tablo düzenleyicilerde kullanın.
+* Use Statistics in the Blob Container, File Share, and Table editors to see the size of your resource or selection
-* Azure Stack hesabı oturum açma için Azure Active Directory (AAD) tabanlı artık.
+* You can now sign-in to Azure Active Directory (AAD) based Azure Stack accounts.
-* Arşiv dosyalarını üzerinde 32 MB Premium depolama hesapları için şimdi karşıya yükleyebilirsiniz
+* You can now upload archive files over 32MB to Premium storage accounts
-* Geliştirilmiş erişilebilirlik desteği
+* Improved accessibility support
-* Artık güvenilir Base-64 ekleyebilirsiniz giderek düzenleme - kodlanmış X.509 SSL sertifikaları&gt; SSL sertifikaları -&gt; sertifikaları İçeri Aktar
+* You can now add trusted Base-64 encoded X.509 SSL certificates by going to Edit -&gt; SSL Certificates -&gt; Import Certificates

-#### <a name="fixes"></a>Düzeltmeleri
+#### <a name="fixes"></a>Fixes

-* Düzeltildi: bir hesabın kimlik bilgilerini yeniledikten sonra ağaç görünümünde bazen otomatik olarak yeniler değil
+* Fixed: after refreshing an account's credentials, the tree view would sometimes not automatically refresh
-* Düzeltildi: öykünücüsü kuyruklar ve tablolar için SAS oluşturma geçersiz bir URL neden olur
+* Fixed: generating a SAS for emulator queues and tables would result in an invalid URL
-* Düzeltildi: proxy etkinken premium depolama hesapları artık Genişletilebilir
+* Fixed: premium storage accounts can now be expanded while a proxy is enabled
-* Düzeltildi: Seçili 1 veya 0 hesaplarını olsaydı hesapları Yönetim sayfasında Uygula düğmesi çalışmıyordu
+* Fixed: the apply button on the accounts management page would not work if you had 1 or 0 accounts selected
-* Düzeltildi: çakışma çözümlemelerini gerektiren blobları karşıya yükleme - 0.8.11 içinde sabit başarısız olabilir
+* Fixed: uploading blobs that require conflict resolutions may fail - fixed in 0.8.11
-* Düzeltildi: geri bildirim gönderme 0.8.12 içinde sabit 0.8.11 içinde-hatalı olan
+* Fixed: sending feedback was broken in 0.8.11 - fixed in 0.8.12

 #### <a name="known-issues"></a>Bilinen Sorunlar

-* İçin 0.8.10 yükselttikten sonra tüm kimlik bilgilerinizi yenilemeniz gerekecektir.
+* After upgrading to 0.8.10, you will need to refresh all of your credentials.
-* Veya uzaklaştırılacağını olsa da Yakınlaştırma düzeyini varsayılan düzeyini kısa bir süre içinde sıfırlayabilir.
+* While zoomed in or out, the zoom level may momentarily reset to the default level.
-* BLOB'ları veya aynı anda yüklenen dosyalar 3'ten fazla gruba sahip hatalarına neden olabilir.
+* Having more than 3 groups of blobs or files uploading at the same time may cause errors.
-* Abonelikleri Filtrele için kimlik bilgilerini yeniden girmeye gerek Hesap Ayarları panelini gösterebilir.
+* The account settings panel may show that you need to reenter credentials in order to filter subscriptions.
-* BLOB'ları (ayrı ayrı veya yeniden adlandırılmış blob kapsayıcının içinde) yeniden adlandırma, anlık görüntüler korumaz.
-Diğer tüm özellikleri ve meta verileri bloblar, dosyalar ve varlıklar için bir yeniden adlandırma sırasında korunur.
+* Renaming blobs (individually or inside a renamed blob container) does not preserve snapshots.
+All other properties and metadata for blobs, files, and entities are preserved during a rename.
-* Azure Stack, şu anda dosya paylaşımlarını desteklemiyor olsa da, dosya paylaşımları düğümündeki bağlı bir Azure Stack depolama hesaplarının altında görünmeye devam eder.
+* Although Azure Stack doesn't currently support Files Shares, a File Shares node still appears under an attached Azure Stack storage account.
-* Ubuntu 14.04 yükleme gcc sürümü güncelleştirildi gerekir veya yükseltilmiş – yükseltme adımları aşağıda verilmiştir:
+* Ubuntu 14.04 install needs gcc version updated or upgraded – steps to upgrade are below:

     ```
     sudo add-apt-repository ppa:ubuntu-toolchain-r/test